ExistentialAudio/BlackHole/README.md

 - Check that the volume is all the way up on BlackHole input and output in ``Audio Midi Setup``.

-- If you are using a multi-output device, due to issues with macOS the Built-in Output must be enabled and listed as the top device in the Multi-Output. https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device#4-select-output-devices
+- If you are using a multi-output device, due to issues with macOS the Built-in Output must be enabled and listed as the top device in the Multi-Output.
+[See here for details](https://github.com/ExistentialAudio/BlackHole/wiki/Multi-Output-Device#4-select-output-devices).

 ### Why is audio glitching after X minutes when using a multi-output or an aggregate?
 - You need to enable drift correction for all devices except the clock source device.